-This leaflet provides guidance for people who wish to pick plants for pleasure, pursue botanical studies, collect specimens for educational purposes or gather wild food for individual or family use.
+This section provides guidance for people who wish to pick plants for pleasure, pursue botanical studies, collect specimens for educational purposes or gather wild food for individual or family use.
 It does not address commercial gathering of plant material.
 The aim is to promote the conservation of wild plants, whilst encouraging the enjoyment of the countryside.
 This means that picking is acceptable in some cases, but in other circumstances plants are better left for others to enjoy.
 If in doubt always follow the 'one in twenty rule' unless the plants are covered by any legislation.
 If there are twenty, it is reasonable to take one.
 If you wish to take two, there should be forty, etc and do not uproot.

-Rare and threatened plants not on protected Schedules
+Rare and threatened plants not on protected Schedules or sites

-Information on plants in danger of extinction nationally or locally is published in national Red Data Lists and Books and County Rare Plant Registers.
+Information on plants in danger of extinction nationally or locally is published in national Red Data Lists and Books, and County Rare Plant Registers.
 Rare plants are not necessarily protected by law, but none of them should be picked for pleasure.
 If you are not a specialist it may be difficult to know which they are: a good rule of thumb is that if a plant looks unusual, or if there is very little of it, resist the temptation to pick it.
-Take only those plants with which you are familiar and which you know are widespread and plentiful in the area.
+Pick only those plants with which you are familiar and which you know are widespread and plentiful in the area.
+Most specimens can be reliably identified from good quality photographs of flowers and vegetative features and this should be the default for any unknown species present in small numbers but if you need to take a specimen for identification, follow all of the preceding advice.
 For any plant, try to follow the 'one in twenty' rule - for every one you pick, there should be twenty present.
-Lists of rare and threatened species can be obtained from the Joint Nature Conservation Committee, or viewed on its web site.
+Lists of rare and threatened species can be obtained from the Joint Nature Conservation Committee, or viewed on its website.